MaxShirinzad/MaxShirinzad/README.md

 <div align="center">

 # 💫 About Me:
-I have been a professional software engineer since 2003, and I've been a PHP full-stack web developer for over seven years.
-I'm experienced in Laravel, JavaScript, Vue.js, React.js, Bootstrap, Tailwind, MySQL, Redis, Git, and Docker.
-I always try to use Clean Code, OOP, and design patterns in my projects.
-I'm a one-man army in a startup project and a good team member in a team project.
+PHP full-stack web developer with 7+ years of experience.
+Using PHP with Laravel framework to develop the backend and Vue.js for the frontend.
+I’m familiar with Design patterns, SOLID principles, and TDD to write more readable and extendable code.

 </div>